Jean II, Duke of Alençon: Biography

 On 30 April 1437, at the Chateau L'Isle-Jourdain, he married Marie of Armagnac, daughter of Count Jean IV of Armagnac.

-John was discontented with the Treaty of Arras, having hoped to make good his poverty through the spoliation of the Burgundians.
+Jean was discontented with the Treaty of Arras, having hoped to make good his poverty through the spoliation of the Burgundians.
 He fell out with Charles VII, and took part in a revolt in 1439–40, (the Praguerie) but was forgiven, having been a lifelong friend of the king.
 He took part in the invasion of Normandy in 1449, but he had unwisely entered into correspondence with the English in 1455.
 (He had also accepted the Order of the Golden Fleece at this time.)
-Shortly after participating in the "rehabilitation trial" of Joan of Arc in 1456 where he provided extensive testimony, John was arrested by Jean de Dunois and imprisoned at Aigues-Mortes.
-In 1458, he was convicted of lèse-majesté (a treason against the king) and sentenced to death, but the sentence was commuted and he was sentenced to imprisonment.
+Shortly after participating in the "rehabilitation trial" of Joan of Arc in 1456 where he provided extensive testimony, Jean was arrested by Jean de Dunois and imprisoned at Aigues-Mortes.
+In 1458, he was convicted of lèse-majesté (treason against the king) and sentenced to death, but the sentence was commuted and he was sentenced to imprisonment.
 He was released by the next king, Louis XI, upon terms at his accession in 1461, but he refused to keep them and was imprisoned again.
 He was tried a second time before the Parlement of Paris and sentenced to death again on 18 July 1474, and his Duchy was confiscated.
 However, the sentence was not carried out, and he died in prison in the Louvre in 1476.

 Personal life

-John had two children by his second wife, Marie:
+Jean had two children by his second wife, Marie: